Terrorism in Kazakhstan: Russian separatism

 In November 1999 the KNB arrested 22 people, 12 of whom were Russian citizens, in Öskemen for planning to overthrow the government and seized rifle cartridges and petrol bombs.
 On 8 June 2000 the Öskemen court sentenced 13 people, 11 Russians and 2 Kazakhs, convicted of planning to overthrow the local government and of illegal possession of weapons.
 The court sentenced the leader of the group, Vladimir Kazimirchuk, to 18-years imprisonment.
 Kazimirchuk allegedly planned to create an independent nation for ethnic Russians in eastern Kazakhstan.

 Alexander Shushannikov, a member of Ust-Kamenogorsk municipal council, criticized the sentencing, saying the men were not sentenced for "concrete actions.
 Their guilt was just their intentions."
 He called it a "show trial."

 Almaty airplane bomb

 An airport worker discovered a bomb in a plant in the baggage compartment of a Boeing 737 that flew from Moscow, Russia to Almaty, Kazakhstan while unloading baggage on 12 May 2005.
 The bomb, which at the time of discovery ticked and had wires.
 Security officials destroyed the package without incident.

-State terrorism

-The Committee to Protect Journalists has documented three cases in which the Kazakh government has used harassment and intimidation to silence journalists.
-In 2000 XXI Vek and SolDat, newspapers affiliated with the Republican People's Party of Kazakhstan, were shut down.
-The Kazakh government arrested Yermurat Bapi, editor of Soldat, charged him with insulting the president.

-Political opposition leader Zamanbek Nurkadilov died on 17 November 2005, a month before presidential elections.
-Nurkadilov's friend and political ally Altynbek Sarsenbayev died on 13 February 2006.
-While opposition believes that Zamanbek Nurkadilov was murdered by KNB agents, the police proclaimed it as suicide.
-There were no official proofs provided, neither of the suicide theory nor of the assassination theory.